I tried direct ingestion of Amazon Bedrock Knowledge Base with S3 data source

 }

-I'll simply ask: "Tell me about Bedrock."
+I'll simply ask "Tell me about Bedrock."

-Next, let's update the S3 file we created earlier:
+Next, let's update the S3 file we created earlier.

 aws s3 cp bedrock-intro.txt s3://${BUCKET_NAME}/documents/bedrock-intro.txt

-Call IngestKnowledgeBaseDocuments again to update the document:
+Calling IngestKnowledgeBaseDocuments again will update the document.

 aws bedrock-agent ingest-knowledge-base-documents \